Call: 01873 856925 or 07751 666481

 ‘See you for lunch’- Every Wednesday at 12.30.
 A home-cooked meal, for anyone who would like to come.
 Booking is essential.

-• Starting soon: World Cafe – A monthly, Friday evening meal featuring food from around world.
+• Starting soon: World Cafe – A regular, Friday evening meal featuring food from around world.
 The World Café - an offshoot of the culture kitchen project, which gets local people growing, preparing and eating food together.

 As well as being available for hire, the kitchen offers in-house catering for family gatherings, occasions, and business events.